secretstartups/handbook/content/job-families/marketing/global-content-manager.md

 - Humble, servant leader
 - Be a user of GitLab and familiarity with our company preferred
 - Experience creating content within the area of application development preferred
-- Technical background or solid understanding of developer products; familiarity with Git, Continuous Integration, Containers, and Kubernetes a plus
+- Technical background or solid understanding of developer products; familiarity with Git, continuous integration, containers, and Kubernetes a plus
 - Experience working with global teams preferred
 - Prior high-growth start up experience preferred

 ### Director, Global Content

-The Director, Global Content reports to VP, Corporate Marketing.
+The Director, Global Content reports to VP, Brand & Product Marketing.

 #### Director, Global Content Job Grade